Andrew Haines: Career

 After a number of hospital appointments he trained in general (family) practice with Dr Julian Tudor Hart in Glyncorrwg, Wales.
 He was a consultant in epidemiology in the Medical Research Council Epidemiology and Medical Care Unit between 1980 and 1987, and Professor of Primary Health Care at University College London from 1987 to 2000.

 He worked part-time as an inner-London General Practitioner between 1980 and 2000.
 Between 1993 and 1996, he was on part-time secondment as Director of Research and Development at the NHS Executive North Thames (formerly North Thames Regional Health Authority) where he had responsibility for a number of regional and national research programmes.
 At various times in his career he worked in Jamaica, Nepal, USA, Canada and on sabbatical at the World Health Organization (WHO) in Geneva.
 He had collaborative links with the Family Health Programme in Brazil for many years.

 Formerly a professor of primary health care at University College London, Haines was named Director of the London School of Hygiene & Tropical Medicine in 2001, with responsibility for academic leadership and management of the institution.
 He served for nearly 10 years.
-The school is internationally recognised for its high quality postgraduate teaching and research.
-As a result of the 2008 Research Assessment Exercise it was ranked 3rd in the country for the quality of its research output by the Times Higher Education out of more than 100 higher education institutions.